abhisripathi/Competitive-Programming-Resources/README.md

 - Problem Books in Mathematics -  by K. Bencsath P.R.
 Halmos
 - The Art and Craft of Problem Solving, 3rd Edition
 - Cracking the Coding Interview: 150 Programming Questions and Solutions
+- Cracking the coding interview by gayle laakman mcdowell.

 ## Interview Prep
 - [Pramp](https://www.pramp.com/#/)